Subjective and Objective Quality-of-Experience Evaluation Study for Live Video Streaming: TaoLive QoE database

-Despite the abundance of QoE and VQA databases, these databases suffer from certain limitations: i) insufficient diversity in source videos, resulting in a lack of complex human interaction broadcasts; ii) stalling events are predominantly represented as repeated frames, often caused by network issues leading to uneven Presentation Time Stamp (PTS) distribution; iii) live broadcast scenarios typically involve brief rebuffering periods.
-However, state-of-the-art QoE and VQA databases like WaterlooSQoE-III and WaterlooSQoE-IV do not encompass stalling events lasting less than one second, which is a common occurrence in real live broadcasts.
-Furthermore, after such stalling events in live scenarios, there is often a transition to accelerated video playback characterized by an increased frame rate or frame skipping.
-These variations in frame rates are not addressed in publicly available QoE databases that usually maintain a fixed frame rate.
+Current QoE databases have several limitations when applied to live streaming scenarios: i) limited content diversity in source videos, particularly lacking human-related activities, while live streaming scenarios typically feature a wide range of such activities; ii) stalling events are predominantly represented as repeated frames, typically caused by network issues leading to uneven PTS distribution; iii) live streaming scenarios generally involve brief stalling periods, however, current QoE databases do not encompass stalling events lasting less than one second, a common occurrence in real-time broadcasts; iv) after such stalling events, live broadcasts often switch to accelerated playing with either an increased frame rate or frame skipping.
+These variations in frame rates are not addressed in publicly QoE databases that usually maintain a fixed frame rate.

-To address these challenges, we established the TaoLive QoE database, which encompasses \emph{a larger corpus of source videos and incorporates more authentic setups involving accelerated frame rate playback, frame skipping, and other related techniques}.
-Additionally, we manipulated PTS of video frames to accurately simulate stalling events, thereby closely resembling real-life streaming scenarios.
-Fig. \ref{video play} illustrates the occurrence of stalling events, accelerated frame rate playback, and frame skipping in the TaoLive QoE database.
-The blue video frames represent the frames played according to the source video frame rate, while the red video frames depict the displayed frames during stalling events.
-Additionally, green video frames indicate fast playback (accelerated frame rate), and yellow video frames signify skipped frames due to prolonged stalling duration.
-Comparison between the TaoLive QoE database and other QoE databases include WaterlooSQoE database~\cite{waterloo1,waterloo2,waterloo3,waterloo4} and LIVE-NFLX~\cite{live1,live2} is shown in Table \ref{tab:QoE database}.
+To tackle these challenges, we present the TaoLive QoE database, which encompasses a larger corpus of representative source videos tailored for live streaming scenarios and incorporates real-world live streaming setups, including compression, accelerated frame rate playback, frame skipping, and more.
+Fig. \ref{video play} illustrates the presence of stalling events, accelerated frame rate playback, and frame skipping within the TaoLive QoE database.